-I’m a professor of cultural geography at The Open University, UK, and my university home page is here.
+I’m Professor of Human Geography at the University of Oxford, UK, and my university home page is here.
 You can find me on Twitter @ProfGillian.

 I’ve also worked in departments of geography at Queen Mary, University of London, at Edinburgh University and at The Open University, and I’ve been a visiting professor at the universities of Pretoria, Karlstad and California at Berkeley.

 I’m interested in all of the key terms of that the academic discipline of geography focusses on: place, landscape, space.
 I think all of these notions are fundamental to how people experience their lives in specific locations and times.
 Particular understandings of place, landscape and place can be implicit or explicit; they can be encoded in cultural texts like paintings or films or songs; they can be articulated through argument or dreams or feelings.